 The Cyprus – Poland double taxation treaty is one of the numerous tax treaties signed by Cyprus.
 It was concluded in 1992, being applied as of 1993.
 The double tax treaty had certain amendments added which became effective since 2012.

 The treaty is extremely favorable and it offers, in combination with an investor-friendly tax system like the one in Cyprus, multiple benefits for international investors.
 Our lawyers in Cyprus can offer more information on the tax agreement between Cyprus and Poland.

 Taxation of business profits according to the Cyprus-Poland double tax treaty

 According to the Cyprus – Poland double tax treaty, business profits are taxed as follows:

-• If a business carries on activities in the other jurisdiction through a permanent business entity located there, the business will be taxed in each jurisdiction as if it was an independent and separate entity;
+• If a business carries on activities in the other jurisdiction through a permanent business entity located there, the business will be taxed in each jurisdiction as if it was a regular company;

 • When determining the profits of a permanent business entity, there are certain deduction expenses which are allowed, including general and executive administration expenses;

 • Other provisions: our Cypriot lawyers can provide further details on what these other provisions consist of.

 Provisions of the 2012 protocol between Cyprus and Poland

 Some of the most important provisions of the Cyprus – Poland double taxation agreement protocol signed in 2012 are: